harfbuzz/boring-expansion-spec/iso_docs/WG03-beyond-64k-glyphs-2024-01e.md

 Variable Component Record

-A Variable Component record encodes one component's glyph index, variation axis values, and transformation in an efficient manner.
+A Variable Component Record encodes one component's glyph index, variation axis values, and transformation in an efficient manner.

 <table>